kee-org/www-kee-pm/content/keevault/privacy.md

 We do not intentionally collect **sensitive personal information**, such as government ID numbers, genetic data, health information, or religious information.
 Although Kee Vault does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account.
 If you store any sensitive personal information in your Vault, you are responsible for complying with any regulatory controls regarding that data.

-If you're a **child under the age of 13**, you may not have an account on Kee Vault.
+If you’re a **child under the age of 13**, you may not have an account on Kee Vault.
 Kee Vault does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a user who is under the age of 13, we will unfortunately have to close your account.
-We don't want to discourage you from improving your online security, but those are the rules.
+We don’t want to discourage you from improving your online security, but those are the rules.
 Please see our [Terms of Service](/keevault/tos/) for information about account termination.
-Other countries may have different minimum age limits, and if you are below the minimum age for providing consent for data collection in your country, you may not use Kee Vault without obtaining your parents' or legal guardians' consent.
+Other countries may have different minimum age limits, and if you are below the minimum age for providing consent for data collection in your country, you may not use Kee Vault without obtaining your parents’ or legal guardians’ consent.

 ### How we share the information we collect